A Unique and Easy Way Reuse Old Encyclopedias and Books In Your Home

 Share it with others!

-Are you wondering what to do with an old encyclopedia set?
-We had very outdated encyclopedia sets, and they had sat on our shelves untouched for years.
-The salvation army, goodwill, thrift store, the local public library, local school library, local recycling center, etc won’t take donations of encyclopedias anymore.
+Are you wondering what to do with old encyclopedias?
+We had very outdated set of old encyclopedias, and they had sat on our shelves untouched for years.
+The Salvation Army, Goodwill, thrift store, the local public library, local school library, local recycling center, etc won’t take donations of encyclopedias anymore.

 Are you wondering what to do with old encyclopedias?
 I figured out a way to reuse them in our home without damaging them!